conduitio-labs/conduit-connector-hubspot/README.md

 **CDC**.
 The position in this mode contains the same fields as in the Snapshot mode plus a `timestamp` that is equal to the `updatedAt` of the last processed item.

-Here's an example of a Snapshot position:
+Here's an example of a CDC position:

 ```json
 {